-- 11. (1) Registration in terms of this Chapter terminates- - (a) upon the expiry of the period referred to in section 8(5), unless it is renewed in terms of section 12; - (b) in the event that the dealer stops trading or is unable to carry on business in terms of this Act or any other law; or - (c) upon cancellation in terms of subsection (3).
+- 10. (1) Registration in terms of this Chapter terminates- - (a) upon the expiry of the period referred to in section 7(5), unless it is renewed 50 in terms of section 11; - (b) in the event that the dealer stops trading or is unable to carry on business in terms of this Act or any other law; or - (c) upon cancellation in terms of subsection (3).

+δ

+(2) If a dealer stops trading or is unable to carry on business in terms of this Act or any

+other law contemplated in subsection $(1)(b)$, such dealer must immediately notify the

+National Commissioner.

+(3) (a) The National Commissioner may cancel the registration of a registered dealer

+if the dealer fails to comply with any-

+(i) condition of registration; or

+(ii) of the provisions of this Act;

-- (2) If a dealer stops trading or is unable to carry on business in terms of this Act or any other law contemplated in subsection (1)(b), such dealer must immediately notify the National Commissioner. - (3) The National Commissioner must cancel the registration of a dealer if the registered dealer- - (a) fails to comply with any condition of registration; - (b) is registered on the basis of incorrect or false information; - (c) is convicted of an offence of which dishonesty is an element; or - (d) fails to comply with any of the provisions of this Act. - (4) Before cancelling the registration of a dealer, the National Commissioner must- 35 - (a) give the dealer written notice of the intention to cancel; - (b) give the dealer 30 days to submit written representations as to why his or her registration should not be cancelled; and - (c) duly consider any such representations and the facts pertaining to the matter. - (5) The National Commissioner must notify the dealer in writing of any decision 40 taken under this section and state the reasons for and the date on which cancellation takes effect in such notice. - (6) A dealer whose registration has terminated must immediately- - (a) hand all certificates relating to the registration to the police official serving the notice contemplated in subsection (5); or - (b) return all certificates to the National Commissioner in the event of termination contemplated in subsection (1)(a) or (b). - (7) A person who contravenes or fails to comply with this section is guilty of an offence and liable on conviction to a fine or to imprisonment not exceeding three years or to both a fine and such imprisonment.
+(b) The National Commissioner must cancel the registration of a registered dealer if

+- (i) is registered on the basis of incorrect or false information; or - (ii) is convicted of an offence of which dishonesty is an element. - (4) Before cancelling the registration of a dealer, the National Commissioner must- - (a) give the dealer written notice of the intention to cancel: - (b) give the dealer 30 days to submit written representations as to why his or her registration should not be cancelled; and - (c) duly consider any such representations and the facts pertaining to the matter. - (5) The National Commissioner must notify the dealer in writing of any decision taken under this section and state the reasons for and the date on which cancellation takes effect in such notice. - (6) A dealer whose registration has terminated must immediately- - (a) hand all certificates relating to the registration to the police official serving the notice contemplated in subsection (5); or - (b) return all certificates to the National Commissioner in the event of termination contemplated in subsection (1)(a) or (b).